-The Ice Aid Cryo Compression System is an equine tendon injury/preventive treatment, designed to rapidly reduce tendon temperature after training and competition.
+The Ice Aid Cooling Compression System is an equine tendon preventive treatment, designed to rapidly reduce tendon temperature after training and competition.

 HOW ICE AID WORKS